revooru/LendingClubCase/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
+- This is a case study regarding a lending company.
-- What is the background of your project?
+- In this we will analyse and extract useful insights from the loan distribution data set of a Lending company
-- What is the business probem that your project is trying to solve?
+- As part of this case study we will find out the important metrics that will help the lending company to operate more on profits
-- What is the dataset that is being used?
+- We will be working on the load distribution dataset of a lending company named as "Loan" dataset.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->